gavanderhoorn/rep/rep-xxxx.rst

           └ right_flange
             └ right_tool0

-Note that ``base_link`` in this example is the root of the entire robot structure and should be used when placing the robot in a larger assembly.
+Note that ``base_link`` in this example is the root of the entire robot structure and should be used when integrating the robot into a larger assembly.

 Compliance